 Now, if you’ve been the one in charge of collecting cash from family members, you know it can be an awkward conversation topic to bring up.
 As you ask, “Can you please pass me the gravy?” you’re really thinking, “Can you please pass me the 50 bucks you still owe me for mom’s gift?”

 My suggestion?
-If you choose one of the pricier gift ideas in this post, consider using the free app Square Cash to quickly and easily coordinate “who owes who for what” among your family members.
-Check it out in the App Store or on Google Play.
+If you choose one of the pricier gift ideas in this post, consider using the free cost share app to quickly and easily coordinate “who owes who for what” among your family members.
 This way you can just relax and enjoy your special day with your family.

 2. A Daily Instagram Photo Calendar (Here me out on this one before you skip to #3!)